|

 | Forest | models/Forest.hpp | An ensemble of bootstrap trees with OOB estimation |

-Tree training is parameterised by three pluggable strategies.
-Concrete implementations are composed at runtime via TrainingSpec, so new optimisation criteria or variable selection methods can be added without changing the tree-building logic.
+Tree training is parameterised by seven pluggable strategies.
+Concrete implementations are composed at runtime via TrainingSpec, so new optimisation criteria, variable selection methods, or splitting rules can be added without changing the tree-building logic.

-lambda). lambda = 0 gives standard LDA; lambda in (0, 1] penalises the within-group covariance matrix.n_vars uniformly at random, for forests).TrainingSpec is a single concrete class that composes these strategies together with forest-level parameters (size, seed, threads, max retries):
+lambda). lambda = 0 gives standard LDA; lambda in (0, 1] penalises the within-group covariance matrix.count variables uniformly at random, for forests).TrainingSpec is a single concrete class that composes these strategies together with forest-level parameters (size, seed, threads, max retries):

 Strategies are held via shared_ptr and are immutable after construction, so TrainingSpec can be freely copied and shared across trees without deep cloning.
 Each strategy implements to_json() for serialisation.